-The way we work is rapidly changing but the tax and legal status hasn’t.
+The way we work is rapidly changing, but the tax and legal status haven’t.
 Generally, you’re either an employee or an independent contractor.
 Let’s go over the differences between an independent contractor status and an employee.
-This status can have a major impact on your tax liability.
+This status can have a significant impact on your tax liability.

 Factors to Determine Independent Contractor Status